-Our plant research spans the spectrum from new discoveries in fundamental science to strategic applications to practical outcomes for agriculture and human health.
+Our plant and microbial research spans the spectrum from new discoveries in fundamental science to strategic applications to practical outcomes for agriculture and human health.

 Funding through the UK's Biotechnology and Biological Sciences Research Council (BBSRC) enables our research to underpin benefits for today and for the future.